iamdevlinph/common-utils-pkg/docs-md/api/storageGet.md

 storageGet('key');
 ```

-Returns **Any** Returns data from the local storage.
+Returns **any** data from the local storage.
 Returns '' if key is not found

 **Meta**